evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 The Honda Prologue AWD offers [driving automation at level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the  level 1 system, you get the following driving automation features.
+With the Cruise Control level 1 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)

+### Sensors & Cameras

+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
+Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and eight [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 ## Security and Access Technologies